2022/23 | Conestoga College

 An articulation agreement between UW and Conestoga College ensures that Diploma graduates are eligible to apply into an Honours Bachelor of Science Program in Biology or Biomedical Sciences with advanced standing such that the degree can be completed in 2.5-3 years depending on the program selected.

 Wilfrid Laurier University

-Our graduates have been very successful at gaining employment in the field of Biotechnology and the Life Sciences.
+Our graduates have been very successful at gaining employment in the field of Biotechnology and Life Sciences.
 These graduates have been hired as technicians, technologists, analysts, research assistants, and even quality assurance/control managers.
-The following is an example of some of the sectors our graduates have been hired to work in: agriculture, food & beverage, organic chemistry, microbiology, animal health, human health, plant genetics, molecular biology, pharmaceuticals, and immunology.
-Employers continue to report 100% satisfaction with our graduates on the annual Key Performance Indicator survey.
+The following is an example of some of our graduates' sectors: agriculture, food & beverage, organic chemistry, microbiology, animal health, human health, plant genetics, environmental analysis, molecular biology, pharmaceuticals, and immunology.
+Employers continue to report 100% satisfaction with our graduates on the annual College survey.